3SKIZE/The-Lazy-Privilege-Escalation/README.md

 It is a script for the lazy !
 It facilitates the use of them too brilliant and very powerful tools with its command line interface very easy to use with an agent system (number)

 It is a very practical transportable script that we download to a USB key that we plug into a machine that we have physical access to (for example during the absence of your boss ...) and that we launch on the target machine.
-And we can then exploit the vulnerabilities found via metasploi for example.
+And we can then exploit the vulnerabilities found via metasploit for example.
+But if you want you can use this script on a meterpreter session from a distance to scan for exploit.

 How to do you P.S.E usb ?
 For local privilege escalation ?
 Download: First you must clone the files of Sherlock Master and of windows-privesc-check on an USB key For this just see README2.